List of aerial victories of Otto Könnecke

-Otto Könnecke (1892-1956) was a German First World War fighter ace credited with 35 confirmed and two unconfirmed aerial victories.
+Vizefeldwebel, and later Leutnant, Otto Könnecke (1892-1956) was a German First World War fighter ace credited with 35 confirmed and two unconfirmed aerial victories.
 After service on the Italian Front with Jagdstaffel 25, he transferred to Jagdstaffel 5 in France to score 33 more victories.
 His victories, added to those of his two sergeant pilot friends Josef Mai and Fritz Rumey, totaled over 100, and comprised about half the squadron's victory roll.
 They were dubbed The Golden Triumvirate.

 Otto Könnecke's victories are reported in chronological order, which is not necessarily the order or dates the victories were confirmed by headquarters.